 According to Doc Livingood’s records, Theron Brown was 26 years old on March 3, 1943; this was not indicated as his date of birth.
 He was promoted to 1st Lieutenant in the United States Marine Corps on February 1, 1943.
 On August 23rd, he was promoted to Captain.
 He is credited with 2 ½ Japanese aircraft shot down and one probable.
 On September 12, 1943, Captain Theron Brown was shot down while strafing Kahili on the island of Bougainville, in the northern Solomon Islands.
 The 3rd Combat Tour September 12, 1943, log entry reads:

-Dr. William C. Livingood's collection of poems, with commentary, from his three combat tours with Marine fighter squadron VMF-213 are currently available as an ebook, entitled The Hell Hawk Poems, at Amazon.com, at Smashwords.com, and at Barnes and Noble.
+Dr. William C. Livingood's collection of poems, with commentary, from his three combat tours with Marine fighter squadron, VMF-213, is entitled The Hell Hawk Poems, and is currently available as an ebook or as a paperback book at Amazon.com, and as an ebook at Smashwords.com, and at Barnes and Noble.
 The poems in Section A of Doc Livingood's collection seem to be specifically authored by Theron Hart Brown, III.
 However, some of the poems in sections B and C may have been written by him also.

 A Marine’s Prayer

 Dear God, in a world that’s racked with war,

 When the cannon’s core has ceased its roar,